TRX's dynamic public realm masterplan was recently recognised at this year’s Malaysian Landscape Architecture Awards (MLAA).

 At the core of the masterplan for a revitalised public realm lies a commitment to reverse some of drastic loss of green spaces suffered by the city since the 1980s.

-“As landscape architects, we want to bring back KL’s green spaces, and reconnect people to more natural surroundings,” says Phua Chin Eng, Managing Director of Landart Design, the company responsible to deliver the TRX public realm.
+“As landscape architects, we want to bring back KL’s green spaces, and reconnect people to more natural surroundings,” says Phua Chin Eng, Managing Director of Landart Design, one of the consultants helping to deliver the TRX public realm.

-Taking inspiration from local fruits, such as nutmeg and mangosteen, the buildings form the tough outer layer that protects a green heart, namely the elevated, multi-tier city park.
+The TRX's master plan took inspiration from local fruits, such as nutmeg and mangosteen, where buildings form the tough outer layer that protects a green heart, namely the elevated, multi-tier city park.

-Overlaid on top of this central concept, is the idea of vines and leaves.
-The 10-acre park is laid out in a leaf-like pattern, that stretches its tendrils of green throughout the whole district, extending graciously to the neighbouring areas of Imbi and Bukit Bintang.
+Overlaid on top of the master plan central concept is the idea of vines and leaves.
+The 10-acre park is laid out in the center, with connecting green walkways and plazas stretching throughout the whole district, extending graciously to the neighbouring areas of Imbi and Bukit Bintang.

 Another unique feature is the holistic ecosystem that encompasses care for urban flora and fauna.

 “We are aiming to create a unique and interesting ecological corridor for pedestrians and wildlife,” Phua explains.